SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ![Paned layout with one button.](figures/layout2.png width=60&label=layout2)

 Now, we can add another button.
 There is no need to close and reopen the window, everything updates dynamically and without the need of rebuilding the window.
-As we instantiate the layout with newTopToBottom, the presenters will align vertically.
+As we instantiate the layout with `newTopToBottom`, the presenters will align vertically.

 ```
 presenter layout add: (button2 := presenter newButton).